klasocki/REPLang/readme.md

 ('name', 'tryToAssignNone')
 None
 ```
-While has it's own scope - you can shadow variables from outer scope, and will not see
-variables declared inside the condition or the loop body
 * Statement: def (Function definition) and Expression: call

 Last but not least, is our only not-expression in REPLang: